Become your own asthma manager

-With the Vivatmo me breath gas analyzer, you determine the so-called FeNO value, which gives you an indication of the current degree of inflammation of your lower airways.
-Like this, you can see whether your medication is having an effect, how severe the allergic inflammation in your lungs is and obtain an objective “second opinion” on your present state of health.
-In addition, the FeNO values enable your doctor to help you manage the treatment of your disease in the best possible way.
+With the Vivatmo breath gas analyzer, you determine the so-called FeNO value, which gives you an indication of the current degree of inflammation of your airways.
+Like this, you can see how severe the allergic inflammation in your lungs is and obtain an objective “second opinion” on your present state of health.
+In addition, the FeNO values enable your doctor to help you manage your asthma in the best possible way.

 From physician’s office to your own home

 Measuring the NO content in exhaled breath is only possible with special highly sensitive and precise measuring devices.
 Until now, such complex devices have only been available in specialist practices and clinics.